-We draw attention to Note 1 in the consolidated financial statements, which indicates that Hillcrest Energy Technologies Ltd. incurred a net loss of over \$13 million during the year ended December 31, 2021 and has accumulated losses of \$28.5 million since inception.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on Hillcrest Energy Technologies Ltd.'s ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has no source of revenue as at December 31, 2022 and is therefore dependent upon the future receipt of financing to maintain its operations.
+These events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.